-The Internet's unearthed" time is dramatically larger than the industry's perception and this is demonstrated in the chart below.
+The Internet's total unearthed" time count is dramatically larger than the industry's perception and this is demonstrated in the chart below.
 The demo "bubbles that are surrounded by a circle represent he estimates of Internet unearthed reach and time.
-IN SUMMARY - Unearthed Internet is the largest
+TV, Radio, Newspaper and Magazine adult 18+ reach/time bubbles are also plotted below.
+IN SUMMARY - Unearthed Internet is the largest medium in Canada for all but the oldest age groups.